GuyRayOv/Stocks/README.md

 ## 🚀 How to Run

 1. **Clone** this repository to your local machine
-2. In [config.json](src/config.json) define the target TKL, list of MM models, and other run parameters
+2. In [config.json](src/config.json) define your target TKL, your list of MM models, and other run parameters
-3. Open notebooks/stocks.ipynb for a full execution, or any notebook for a partial run
+3. Open [stocks.ipynb](notebooks/stocks.ipynb) for a full execution, or any notebook for a partial run
 4. Create `.env` file in the root directory of the Runtime, e.g. `/contect/.env`
 5. In `.env` define `PROJECT_PATH` to point to your local copy. e.g. `PROJECT_PATH=/content/drive/MyDrive/Projects/GitHub/Stocks/`
 6. Click Run All